mousepawmedia/devdocs/source/network/nextcloud.rst

 Creating and Opening Files
 ------------------------------

-When you first open the Office app, you will see a large list of all the editable files on Nextcloud.
-Click any of them to open them.

-Alternatively, you can go to the Files app and click a document name there to open it in the Office app.
+Collabora fully integrates with the Files application.
+Clicking the name of any office-format document (`.odt`, `.docx`, `.ods`, `.odp`, etc.) will open it in Collabora Office.

-To create a new document, click :guilabel:`New Document`, :guilabel:`New Spreadsheet`, or :guilabel:`New Presentation` on the upper-left corner of the Office app.
+To create a new file, click the :guilabel:`+` button at the top center of the Files app, and select :guilabel:`New Document`, :guilabel:`New Spreadsheet`, or :guilabel:`New Presentation`.

 ..  _nextcloud_office_interface: